kalmansour/TASK-Masterclass-M8-Jest/README.md

 5. Get the title of your first mocked post by using `screen.getByText` (call the variable `postTitle`).
 6. Assert that `postTitle` is in the document.
 7. Run the tests using `npm run test`, and you should pass all tests.

+## Snapshot Bonus

+Mock the resolved value to be an error, and assert that the error is being displayed on the screen.

+## React Bonus

+Get the `Go to post` button to work, without install `react-router-dom`.